-'Game Of Thrones' Season 8 Filming Ends Sooner Than You Think, So Start Grieving Now
+'Game Of Thrones' Season 8 Finishes Filming Sooner Than You Think, So Start Grieving Now

 Game of Thrones Season 8 is scheduled to run on HBO in 2019.
 There is no start date as of yet, but as of Sunday, July 1, the new year is officially six months away.
 This means filming for Season 8 must be nearly done.
 Most of the actors have finished their work on the final season, including Emilia Clarke.
 With the ending of the filming portion of the production coming to a close, the official wrap party has been scheduled to be held in Belfast this coming weekend.
 This means Game Of Thrones Season 8 finishes filming anytime now.